thecredibleway/thecredibleway-com/docs/jesus/life/parables/humility-and-heart.md

 about heart posture.
 It reminds us that obedience is not transactional - it's relational.
 We don't obey to gain status with God—we obey because He is Lord.

-In a culture that constantly seeks validation and praise, this teaching is countercultural.
+In a culture that constantly seeks validation and praise, this teaching is counter cultural.
 It invites us to serve God with quiet faithfulness, even when no one sees or applauds.
 It also guards us from spiritual pride.
 Even if we've done everything right - read the Bible, prayed, served the church, avoided sin - we still say, *'We've only done our duty'*.
 And the amazing this is, while we see ourselves as unworthy servants, God